burghenby/recipe-archive/recipes/container-recipes/double_chocolate_cookies.md

 1) Cream sugar and butter; beat in egg and vanilla.
 Beat in flour, cocoa and baking soda on low speed.
 Stir in chocolate chips.
 2) Drop dough by rounded tablespoonfuls 2 inches apart onto ungreased cookie sheets.
-3) Bake at 375 degres F. for 8 to 11 minutes or until set.
+3) Bake at 375°F. for 8 to 11 minutes or until set.
 Cool 1 minute; remove from cookie sheets.

 *3 dozen cookies*